Four Seasons: Variations in American Vitalist Film Comedy

 by Paul H. Grawe and Robin Jaeckle Grawe

-Langerian and Bergsonian concepts are centrally concerned with momentary jokes, not with the humor of a full-length play.
-But a play can be characterized as strongly Bergsonian if it is structured to have one Bergsonian joke tumbling in on top of another.
-It can be strongly characterized as Langerian if one moment of laughing-with vitality portrayed on stage is followed by another and then yet another.
-These are strongly divergent artistic techniques, and they have strongly divergent artistic effects.
+Langerian and Bergsonian concepts are centrally concerned with momentary jokes, not with the humor of a full-length dramatic work.
+But a film or play can be characterized as strongly Bergsonian if it is structured to have one Bergsonian joke tumbling in on top of another.
+It can be characterized as strongly Langerian if one moment of laughing-with vitality portrayed on stage is followed by another and then yet another.
+These are sharply divergent artistic techniques, and they have sharply divergent artistic effects.
 Notably, the widespread use of either is strongly influential in establishing texture throughout and dynamis in response to the work as a whole.

 We will proceed with the inherent assumption that there can easily be a Bergsonian form, a negative form, as there is a positive Frye-Watts form.
 While we assume such form, it is not centrally relevant to the definition of vitalist comedy.